Ice climbing opportunities in Ya Ha Tinda Valley northwest of Sundre, Alberta, Canada.

 Travel time on this reconnaissance day is 3 hours in a Jeep whose heating system cannot keep up with -35 degree C (-31 degrees F) cold weather.
 Parking near Bighorn Campground begins the process of gearing up prior to beginning reconnaissance of ice conditions for climbing.

 There is a goldmine of ice climbing opportunity in this area and a short hike begins nearby on snow-covered river ice, with water gurgling underneath our feet, into a magnificent canyon with a series of spectacular, frozen waterfalls.
-Careful listening for the hissing of 'breathing' holes in the river ice is important to avoid hiking near, or into them.
+Careful listening for the subtle hissing of 'breathing' holes in the river ice is important to avoid hiking near, or into them.
 Several ice climbing opportunities are identified prior to the return drive through Sundre to Airdrie and Calgary.

 The next day begins very early.
 Excited anticipation about the day's potential ice climbing adventure encourages driving the previous day's route before sunrise.
 This time, better road conditions reduces the trip time between Airdrie and the Ya Ha Tinda Valley to about 2 ¾ hours.
 Weather conditions change to sunny but the temperature remains brutally cold at –30 degrees C. Approach in crampons begins at 11 AM along the frozen river hike.
 Big Horn Falls is on the left.
 The hike on ice continues about 1 KM (0.63 miles) along Big Horn Creek to a fork in the deep and dramatic canyon.